gxf1212/notes/research/MD-fundamentals.md

 ## Multiwfn

-see details in each topic...
+see details in each section...